Skip to content

 What matters for replication is capability tier, not specific parts.
 Match the VRAM range and CUDA support, source whatever is available locally at the time.

-Colmena generates the controlled, repeatable reference results.
-Community members running the same loco-bench suite on their own hardware extend coverage across GPUs Colmena will never have.
+Colmena and Tortuga together generate the controlled, repeatable reference results — RTX-era tiers from Colmena, pre-RTX tiers from Tortuga, SFF validation from Hormiga.
+Community members running the same LocoBench suite on their own hardware extend coverage across GPUs the lab will never have.
 See the Community Contributions section in the benchmarking guide for how to submit results.

 Each VRAM tier is represented by the worst-in-class GPU for that tier, not the best available.
 This gives a conservative baseline with a clear promise: